-Indeed Integration is a paid plugin for WP Job Manager 1.7+ which lets you query and show sponsored results from Indeed when listing jobs, and list Indeed jobs via a shortcode.
+Indeed Integration was a paid plugin for WP Job Manager 1.7+ which lets you query and show sponsored results from Indeed when listing jobs, and list Indeed jobs via a shortcode.

 To install this plugin, please refer to the guide here: https://wordpress.org/support/article/managing-plugins/#installing-plugins

 Registering for an Indeed publisher ID

 In order to start listing jobs from Indeed’s API you’ll need to register for the Indeed Publisher Program, and obtain a publisher ID.
 Note that in order to qualify for the Indeed Publisher Program, among other requirements, your site must generate over 10,000 legitimate, unique pageviews per day.
 Approval may take some days or more than a week to get, or the request may be rejected by Indeed.
 We have no control over this process.

 - Go to the XML Feed tab.